eecollante10/LightTable-functions-list/README.md

 # LightTable-functions-list
 Shows javascript functions on the right panel.
 Click on a function to go to it.
-To access it search for in the commands panel (ctrl-space)
+To access it, search function in the commands panel (ctrl-space)